10 Tips to Support People With Vision Loss & Dementia

 - Mistake TV images for real life

-- Grow restless or agitated due to a visual overstimulation from bright lights, busy patterns, and more
+- Becoming restless, agitated, or overwhelmed due to bright lights, busy patterns, etc.

 Being able to see involves several stages, beginning with the eye.
 What the eye sees must be properly interpreted by the brain.
 Memories, thoughts, and other senses also play a role.